 Further Requirements for Administrators

 Administrators applying for new positions will need more than a résumé; they will need a Curriculum Vitae (CV) and possibly a personal statement or expanded doctrine of education or statement about their beliefs concerning education in the 21st century.
-A CV is a listing of all the places you have been published, usually in American Psychological Association (APA) format, all the presentations and workshops you have given, and anything else you have done to help schools or school systems improve.
+A CV includes all the places you have been published, usually in American Psychological Association (APA) format, all the presentations and workshops you have given, and anything else you have done to help schools or school systems improve.

 Additional Requirements for Teaching in Colleges and Universities

-If you want to teach in higher education, you will need at least a Master’s degree and need to be working on a doctorate.
-Larger institutions will not take applicants who have not finished a Ph.D. or Ed.D.
+To teach in higher education, you need at least a Master’s degree or working on a doctorate.
+Larger institutions accept only applicants who have finished a PhD. or EdD.
 You will need a Curriculum Vitae (CV) and a Personal Statement or Educational Philosophy Statement.
 A very well-written cover letter and succinct résumé that shows results will aid your application.

 Almost all college faculty have their CVs available on their faculty web pages.
-If you want to see those of the faculty of a particular school, go to the school’s website and type in the name of the person or the word “faculty” to get a list in the search box.
-Another place to see CVs is on LinkedIn on each person’s profile.
-By Googling the person’s name, you will bring up the LinkedIn profile as one of the first three items.
+To see those of the faculty of a particular school, go to the school’s website and type in the name of the person or the word “faculty” to get a list in the search box.